Babies spend 95% of their time lying down (and in case you’re wondering, the other 5%? Probably in Mom or Dad’s warm embrace).

 Before the US banned chemical additives in foam, there’s a notorious one that manufacturers used to include: pentaBDEs.

-PentaBDEs were added to PVE foam as a fire retardant.
+PentaBDEs were added to PVE foam as flame retardants.
 However, chemicals like pentaBDEs are neurotoxins and endocrine disruptors.
 And they build up in our bodies, too.

 Are these bad for your health?
 Probably.
 Are they even worse for your baby’s health?
 Absolutely!

 Luckily, most states banned the sale of polyurethane foams with flame retardant chemicals.
-Still, it pays to be cautious and double-check if your mattress pad contains these harmful chemicals.
+Still, it pays to be cautious and double-check if your mattress pad contains other harmful chemicals.